libvips/libvips/README.md

 [libvips runs quickly and uses little memory](http://www.vips.ecs.soton.ac.uk/index.php?title=Speed_and_Memory_Use).

-It has around 300 operations, covering arithmetic, histograms, convolutions, morphological operations, frequency filtering, colour, resampling, statistics and others.
+It has around 300 operations covering arithmetic, histograms, convolutions, morphological operations, frequency filtering, colour, resampling, statistics and others.
 It supports a large range of numeric formats, from 8-bit int to 128-bit complex.
 It supports a good range of image formats, including